The Clark University Writing Center has a Director and a staff of graduate and undergraduate Writing Consultants who are described below.

 Jennifer comes to this position with a lengthy history in the Worcester area.
 She graduated from Worcester Polytechnic Institute with a degree in Humanities; after working as a technical writer in the area, Jennifer decided to pursue a graduate degree in English from Clark University.

-Azariah is a junior studying English with a minor in Computer Science.
-Outside of the writing center, they can also be found in the Choices office or browsing the grocery store.
+Azariah is a senior studying English with a minor in Computer Science.
+Outside of the Writing Center, they can also be found in the Choices office or browsing the grocery store.
 Aside from textual analysis, their main interests are baking, bad television, and the banjo.
-They hope to pursue a career in English education.
+They hope to pursue a career related to publishing.

-Mary is a junior studying Earth System Sciences and Creative Writing but also enjoys researching psychology, art, and philosophy.
-She is the editor-in-chief for STIR Magazine, and she always has a journal in her bag.
-Her dreams include becoming a well-published author, backpacking the Pacific Crest Trail, and holding a handstand.
-She spent her childhood living at the library and dreaming up fantastical stories.
+Mary spent her childhood living at the library and dreaming up fantastical stories.
 Now, she is older, wiser, and happy to help at any step of the writing process!

-Pauline is a junior at Clark studying sociology and art history.
-She is particularly interested in pursuing a career that somehow combines research, community organizing, education, and the arts.
-In addition to working at the Writing Center, Pauline is a co-organizer for the bimonthly open mic and arts showcase, Floetic Fridays.
+Pauline is a senior at Clark with a double major in Community, Youth and Education Studies and Art History.
+She plans to teach secondary social studies at public schools in urban areas.
+Then she wants to move on to become a professor of education/educational researcher.
+In addition to working at the Writing Center, Pauline is a co-organizer for the bi-monthly community gathering space and arts showcase, Floetic Fridays.
 She loves reading theoretical articles or other nonfiction and spends too much time “perfecting” and nit-picking her essays.
-A true New Yorker at heart, she spends her spare time thrifting/shopping, visiting art museums or galleries, and exploring the city with friends.
+A true New Yorker at heart, she spends her spare time thrifting/shopping, visiting art museums or galleries, and wandering the city with friends.